 We do not want to believe it can happen, but doctors and medical professionals do make mistakes.
 Unfortunately these mistakes can cause permanent damage or even death.
-Medical errors can be made by physicians, anesthesiologists, nurses, technicians, residents, and even medical devices.
-If you believe you or a loved is the victim of medical malpractice, please call Dallas today at 1-800-777-4081 or contact our negligence attorneys in PA or OH for a free evaluation of your case.
+Medical errors can be made by physicians, anesthesiologists, nurses, technicians, residents, and even medical devices in Allegheny County or throughout Pennsylvania or Ohio.
+If you believe you or a loved is the victim of medical malpractice, please call Dallas and our team of Pittsburgh medical malpractice attorneys today at (412) 262-2888 or toll-free at (800) 777-4081 or contact our negligence attorneys in PA or OH for a free evaluation of your case.

 Medical malpractice can occur when a negligent act or omission by a doctor or a medical professional results in damage or harm to a patient.
 Negligence by a medical professional could include a delayed diagnosis of a heart attack or stroke, misdiagnosis of a pulmonary embolism, an injury to a newborn, misdiagnosis of cancer, a medication error or a surgical error.
 If the negligence caused an injury to a patient, you may be entitled to a financial recovery.

 Malpractice can happen anywhere: in a doctor’s office, at the emergency room, during surgery, in the delivery room or even at a laboratory.
 Any type of physician, radiologist, anesthesiologist, gynecologist, or nurse can make a mistake.
 If you have been injured or you have lost a loved one and feel that a medical professional may be responsible, you may have a medical malpractice case.

 How Long do I Have to File a Medical Malpractice Claim in Pittsburgh?